 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before adding underlayment, which is why the roofing dumpster’s lower side walls keep weight inside the hooklift truck’s weight limit on a single route?
-The 10-yard can handle half-square jobs without capping out, so you route clean material efficiently.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment, which is why the roofing dumpster routes a smaller can to cap that weight limit on a single hooklift truck haul.
+How does that translate to a 10-yard?
+Expect most residential roof jobs to route just under the limit.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition